unification-com/mainchain/docs/join-testnet.md

 **Note**: You will need an account setting up before requesting Test UND.
 See [accounts and wallets](accounts-wallets.md) for more details

+## TestNet Explorer

+Our public TestNet explorer can be found at https://explorer-testnet.unification.io

 ## Next

 Creating and importing [accounts and wallets](accounts-wallets.md), [sending transactions](transactions.md)